 One of my personal favorites is memory exercises, so this called to me immediately.
 Brain Fitness Pro offers memory exercises and more.
 You train your brain to be sharper: recall details more quickly, retain important info and others.

 These only become more important as you age, as improved memory and cognitive skills will no doubt keep your brain on the forefront.
 It’s basically the equivalent of bench-pressing your noggin.
-You mind spotting me?
+Do you mind spotting me?

 CogniFit promises scientific technology in the form of different brain exercises.
 You have memory, arithmetic, mental planning, and personalized brain training.
 It also can give you cognitive measurements based on these activities to ‘map’ out how well things like your visual perception and focus levels.